rathourdevesh/SampleCodes/README.md

 This is more like hello world repository for experimenting.

-It Contains Server.py - socket programming in python
+i have added socket server in both python and JavaScript